appblocks-hub/docs/docs/yah-SDKs/yah-js-sdk.md

 blox-js-sdk provides the essential packages to facilitate appblox features across appblox applications.

-As of now, blox-js-sdk contains the following packages
+As of now, yah-js-sdk contains the following packages
 - shield
 - ab-federation-helpers